frederic-perez/AmE-dictionary/data/idioms.md

 __have a gas__ To have a thoroughly entertaining, enjoyable, and/or amusing time. _We were all having a gas at the party when the police showed up to tell us we were being too loud._
 __have a hankering for (something)__ To have a very strong, persistent desire or craving for something.
 __have a heart of gold__ To be very kind and generous.
+__have a heavy heart__ :dart: To have a dejected or miserable attitude or disposition; to be in a depressed or grievous state. _I’ve had a terribly heavy heart since my dog passed away._
 __have a look-see__ :dart: To have a very quick look or brief examination.
 __have a mountain to climb__ To have an extremely difficult, seemingly impossible task at hand.
 __have a point (there)__ _He’s got a point._